Sound from rotors in non-uniform flow: Model problem

 \subsection{Results}

 To apply the results of the paper to a representative problem, parameters have been estimated for the ATR class of turboprop aircraft.
-The propeller diameter and speed are~3.93\meter\ and~1200rpm respectively, so that the rotation Mach number for the source is~0.73.
-The cylinder diameter has been set equal to twice the maximum thickness of the ATR wing, with $a=0.29\meter$.
+The propeller diameter and speed are~3.93~\meter\ and~1200~rpm respectively, so that the rotation Mach number for the source is~0.73.
+The cylinder diameter has been set equal to twice the maximum thickness of the ATR wing, with $a=0.29~\meter$.
 Flow Mach number $M=0.15$, a typical value for takeoff of a turboprop aircraft.
 Results have been calculated for a baseline case of $n=6$, representing the lowest harmonic of the tonal noise from a six-bladed propeller.
-Figure~\ref{fig:model:results:positions} shows the relative positions of the rotor and cylinder, with silhouettes of the three configurations considered.
+Figure~\ref{fig:model:results:geometry} shows the notation for the rotor position relative to the cylinder, while Figure~\ref{fig:model:results:positions} shows the configurations selected for the parametric study.
 The source is placed at negative $x_{0}$ to correspond to a rotor ahead (upstream) of a wing leading edge.

 Sample calculations for the problem are presented in Figure~\ref{fig:model:results}, in the form of the magnitude of acoustic potential with flow, scaled on the no-flow case.
 As a check on the method, the integral of Equation~\ref{equ:analysis:taylor:int} was evaluated numerically and its magnitude is also plotted.
 Results are shown for $n=6$ in each of the configurations of Figure~\ref{fig:model:results:positions} and for $n=8$ in the third configuration.
 In each case the field is calculated in the source plane on a circle of radius $r=2a_{0}$.
-In considering the magnitude of flow effects on the radiated noise, it is useful to note that Hanson found that a flow of Mach number $M=0.2$ at~10\degree\ to the rotor axis altered the sound level by about~1.5\deci\bel.
+In considering the magnitude of flow effects on the radiated noise, it is useful to note that Hanson~\cite{hanson95} found that a flow of Mach number $M=0.2$ at~10\degree\ to the rotor axis altered the sound level by about~1.5\deci\bel.
 In our case, the flow is nominally at~0\degree\ and all asymmetry in the system arises from the flow non-uniformity.

 The first plot, for a rotor some distance upstream of the cylinder, shows a very small change in the acoustic potential.
 This is as might be expected from Figure~\ref{fig:model:streamlines} since the rotor lies in a region of flow which is almost uniform and very little asymmetry will be introduced by the changes in potential around the source ring.
 Moving the source closer to the cylinder, however, generates quite large changes in the acoustic field which, we emphasize, are purely the result of changes in the radiation properties of the source, which is held constant throughout the calculations.
 In the second plot, with the source brought within two radii of the cylinder surface, the field is modified by up to~0.3\deci\bel.
 In the third plot, moving the source closer still, a quarter radius from the cylinder surface, generates a larger change in the acoustic field, of some~0.6\deci\bel.
 The largest change shown, however, comes with the rotor in the same position, close to the cylinder, but with $n$ increased from~6 to~8, approximating the replacement of a six-bladed propeller with an eight-bladed.
 The change in the acoustic field is now greater than~1\deci\bel, comparable to the effect of a flow at an angle of~10\degree\ in Hanson's study of incidence effects.
 This effect is caused by the introduction of new modes with higher $M_{t}$ radiating efficiently into the field.